 To do so, remove the bag from the box and place it in the water overnight.
 The following morning drain all the water from the bag before placing it back into the box to fruit for a third time.
 Make sure that you completely drain the water, otherwise it might increase chances of rotting and contamination.
 Continue misting 3-4 times daily and wait to see if new mushrooms appear.
 This can take 2 to 3 weeks.

-You can store them in a paper bag in the vegetable compartment of your fridge for up to 7 to 10 days.
+You can store them in a paper bag in the vegetable compartment of your fridge for up to 7 days.

 We recommend that you thoroughly cook the oyster mushrooms to bring out their delicious flavour.
 Another reason to always cook mushrooms is because their cell walls contain chitin, which can't be digested by humans.
 Cooking them at 100 degrees Celcius for 10mins can help break down these cell walls.